Blog · Review Essay · Last reviewed June 23, 2026

 The Canadian privacy commissioners' joint investigation into Clearview is useful here because it describes the system in operational terms: an image crawler, image store, metadata store, neural network, and vector database.
 That stack is the politics.
 It takes a scattered social web and turns it into a searchable biometric apparatus.

 This is the same pattern that now surrounds training data, recommender systems, answer engines, and AI assistants.
 Public availability is treated as permission.
 Permission is treated as legitimacy.
 Legitimacy is treated as evidence that the resulting system should be sold.
 The recursive loop is easy to miss: once the system exists, the fact that it works becomes an argument for why the collection must have been acceptable.
+That is why data minimization and purpose limits matter before a model is trained, not only after an error appears.

 The Lead Machine